jozefg/blog/posts/2015-08-26-type-in-type.md

     }
 ```

-This takes care of this subgoal so now we're back on the main
+This takes care of this subgoal, so now we're back on the main
 goal.
 This time though we have an extra hypothesis which will provide
 the leverage we need to prove our next assertion.